 I found the way to supermarkets and there are quite many of them (smarket, kmarket, kcity market, lide , alepa) some are expensive and some are cheap.
 Most of the products are having names in Finnish so it was difficult to buy things but again with google translator and some apps it was easy to buy basics (Maito is milk , rakha is curd , oil I could understand from the bottle but don’t know if its sunflower or something else)

-AMAZING PUBLIC TRANSPORT NETWORK
+FINLAND AMAZING PUBLIC TRANSPORT NETWORK

-There is something called single region(2.20Euros) and multi-region ticket (4.20Euros).
+There is something called a single region(2.20Euros) and multi-region ticket (4.20Euros).
 The connectivity for bus tram metro is too perfect.
 Every bus and tram stop has a timetable and machine that tells, which bus is coming in how many minutes.
 This makes life quite easy.
 You need to wave hand if you want the bus to stop for you and press stop button for the station you want to get down ( station name gets displayed on the indicator in every mode of transport.

 OFFICE FIRST DAY